Why Is There VAT On School Uniform? – All You Need To Know

 Size & Age

-Children’s clothing, including school uniform, is generally exempt from VAT.
+Children’s clothing, including uniforms, is generally exempt from VAT.
 This exemption applies as long as the garment is intended for children.
 This is detailed as clothing available in a range of sizes suitable for those under the age of 14.

 Sports Attire